 Easy to store and super quick to activate with a quick stamp…for emergency itch relief in the car carrying a couple of these are great.
 They are also very tactile so fun to play with.
 Just don’t stamp on them on gravel (take it from us!!)

-This one can be tricky as they are so full of eczema triggers so why not follow our recipe and make your own!? (click for link)
+This one can be tricky as supermarket face paints are so full of eczema triggers so why not follow our homemade face paint recipe and make your own!? (click for link)

 The time savers: